Yordan Alvarez Player Props: Astros vs. Twins

 Yordan Alvarez At The Plate

-- Alvarez has had an RBI in 24 games this season (51.1%), including 14 multi-RBI outings (29.8%).
-He has also driven home three or more of his team's runs in six contests.
+- In 24 games this season (50.0%), Alvarez has picked up an RBI, and in 14 of those games (29.2%) he had more than one.
+He has also driven in three or more of his team's runs in six contests.

-- He has scored in 29 games this season (61.7%), including multiple runs in four games.
+- In 30 of 48 games this season, he has scored, and four of those games included multiple runs.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.